top of page

 Handles

-With a 3.5mm crochet hook, join in the yarn above the middle of the fifth ch gap.
+With a 3.5mm crochet hook, join the yarn above the middle of the fifth ch gap.

 R2-41: tr4, ch2, turn.